BhaveshKapil/Image-Colorization/README.md

 ### 1.x Model Initialization

-In the TowardsDataScince article, I didn't explain this function.
-Here is our logic to initialize our models.
-We are going to initialize the weights of our model with a mean of 0.0 and standard deviation of 0.02 which are the proposed hyperparameters in the article:
+We are going to initialize the weights of our model with a mean of 0.0 and standard deviation of 0.02 which are the proposed hyperparameters in the project:

 ```python